NOAA-GSL/ExascaleWorkflowSandbox/README.md

 # Installation

 This software can be installed on Linux systems.
-MacOS is not currently supported.
-It can be used, however, on Macs in a container.
-See below for instructions for building and using the Docker container.
+Native Windows and macOS are not currently supported, but Chiltepin can be used on these platforms via the Docker container (see below for instructions on building and using the Docker container).

 The recommended method for installation is to use a Python venv.